Deepflex/android_device_elephone_p9000/readme.md

 It was announced on 25 December 2015.

-Now P9000 supporting CyanogenMod 13.0
+Now P9000 supporting CyanogenMod 13.0, how to build and etc you find in file with name "manual"

 Basic   | Spec Sheet
 -------:|:-------------------------